Personjs0421/personjs.github.io/source/_posts/liwary.md

 `    [name] => User86968804`
 `)`

-Essentially, the PHPSESSID is a serialized PHP object of class `User` and a value for name.
+Essentially, the `PHPSESSID` is a serialised PHP object of class `User` and a value for name.

 Very interesting.
 We may be able to exploit this in the future as the code displays "Welcome to the Libwary, {name}"